-Students in the master’s or Ph.D. program in Social Work can apply to earn a Dual-Title Master’s Degree in Social Work and Infant Mental Health (IMH).
-This dual-title degree is designed to prepare Social Workers to support early social and emotional development especially in contexts in which parents or children suffer from developmental disabilities, physical health or mental health concerns.
+Students in the master’s or Ph.D. program in Social Work can apply to earn a Dual-Title Degree in Social Work and Infant Mental Health (IMH).
+This dual-title degree is designed to prepare Social Workers to support early social and emotional development especially in contexts of risk such as poverty and violence exposure that place young children at risk for relationship disruptions and developmental concerns, and in families where parents or children suffer from developmental disabilities, physical health or mental health concerns.
 The dual-title program offers many advantages to students whose goal is to work with very young children and their families.
-Students who earn an IMH dual-title degree and become practitioners are well positioned to be competitive in the job market, are prepared to work in cross-disciplinary teams, understand evidence-based treatments and their importance, and have a solid understanding of both research and clinical work with infants and families.
+Students who earn an IMH dual-title degree have a solid understanding of both research and clinical work with infants and families, are prepared to work in multi-disciplinary teams and to implement evidence-based treatments.
+MSW Dual Title Students also receive clinical supervision from program faculty during the IMH clinical seminar that is offered in the Fall and Winter terms.
+As a result of their training and supervision, IMH dual-title students are well-positioned to be competitive in the job market.

 Applicants must meet the admissions standards of the Graduate School and the School of Social Work.
-Applicants can indicate interest in the dual-title option on their initial online application.
+Interested students can submit an online application located on the program website.
 Current students can discuss their interest in the dual-title option with their faculty advisor prior to spring semester of their core year.

 Social Work and Infant Mental Health (M.S.W.
 Dual-Title)

 M.S.W. students whose concentrations are ICP-L and IP can earn a Dual-Title Degree in Social Work and Infant Mental Health.
 All students are required to complete the following IMH coursework in addition to the M.S.W.

 |Infant Mental Health: Theory to Practice across Early Childhood Settings|

 |Infant/Family Mental Health Assessment|

 |ICP-L students must select the following course:|